SCRIPtRaven/TravelTime-Internship-Tasks/README.md

 To compile and run the program:
 1. Navigate to the root directory of the project (located in the folder location-region)
-2. Run "sbt compile"
+2. Run 'sbt compile'
-3. Run "sbt run"
+3. Run 'sbt run'